 BSc Electrical Eng., Mangalore University; MPA, University of Pennsylvania; MBA, University of Illinois.

 20+ years global experience leading several projects across multiple industry verticals; finance & accounting, operating & capital budgeting, infrastructure financing, capital raising and auditing.
 Has advised key financial initiatives linked to the City of New York, the Ford Motor Company, Standard Chartered Bank & PWC among others.

 BSc Mathematics, University of Delhi; Chartered Accountant.

 Engineer and consultant for 10+ years, most recently with Arup, South Africa.
 Has supported over 100 renewable energy projects across the world, spanning the project cycle from concept and design through to procurement, construction and operation.
 Has also carried out due diligence on over 3 GW of assets for clients including Abengoa, e.on, Equis.

 BSc Mechanical Engineering, University of Colorado.

-Previous realized projects: 2.5MW of projects contracted or commissioned across 15 SME client sites in India; predominantly in the states of Chandigarh, Haryana, Maharashtra and Punjab
+Previous realized projects: 2557 kWp portfolio across India and 17 SME client sites; predominantly in the states of Chandigarh, Haryana, Maharashtra and Punjab.

 “Candi really helped to power our business with reliable solar power while helping us save money in the process.